RolandChristensen/developer-journal/_drafts/github-projects.md

 date: 2024-01-22
 ---

 Notes taken setting up a project to use to track my learning objectives.

+I prefer a project board to visualize work over a traditional todo list and calendar/reminders.
+There is a reason why modern software development has evolved to use a project board.
+Using boards for everything from goal management to family daily chores is a good way to organize yourself and your team.
+A hand drawn task board with sticky notes works.

+Being in technology, I create a task board for my career development and add tasks for learning new technology and keeping up with newer versions of the old technologies.

 Sample Projects:
 * Career Development
 * Make it Stick
 * Portfolio

-# GitHub Docs > Projects
+# GitHub Docs > GitHub Issues > Projects (Free)
 https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects

 Project Management Light (But Being Developed)